structsure/kubedoom/README.md

 # Kube DOOM

-## Kill Kubernetes pods using Id's Doom!
+## Kill Kubernetes pods using Id's Doom

 The next level of chaos engineering is here!
 Kill pods inside your Kubernetes cluster by shooting them in Doom!

-This is a fork of the excellent [gideonred/dockerdoomd](https://github.com/gideonred/dockerdoomd) using a slightly modified Doom, forked from https://github.com/gideonred/dockerdoom, which was forked from psdoom.
+This is a fork of the excellent [gideonred/dockerdoomd](https://github.com/gideonred/dockerdoomd) using a slightly modified Doom, forked from <https://github.com/gideonred/dockerdoom>, which was forked from psdoom.

 ![DOOM](assets/doom.jpg)